 It was soon after the promulgation of the Outcomes Based Planning Approach, the State President restructured his cabinet to conform to the set standards.
 A Planning Commission which reports directly to the Presidency was one of the structures that were established.
 Its terms of reference were to give planning support and guidelines to all government institutions.
 The Commission embarked on a diagnostic process in an effort to establish the planning data and realities on the ground.
 About eight issues all revolving around poverty and inequality were raised during this stage and they are: Poor education, High Disease rate, Exclusive Planning, corruption, Aging infrastructure, Poor job opportunities, Resource intensive economy, Public Services uneven and divided communities.

 In a means to address these challenges, the Commission drew up a plan called the 2030 Plan for South Africa which is looking at a total attainment of a prosperous and equity state by the year 2030.
 This plan proposes a number of issues that need to be considered when doing our planning if we are indeed are to realize the 2030 vision.
 These areas were all given an honest consideration during the developmental stages of our IDP to ensure proper alignment.
-A one day session was even conducted with the Commission in a quest to customize the issues with the regional realities.
 These planning considerations are as follows: